Yevhen Chykalenko: Biography

 Yevhen Chykalenko was born in the village of Pereshory in Kherson Governorate (modern-day Odesa Oblast).
-He studied at a gymnasium in Yelisavetgrad, where his classmates were prominent Ukrainian cultural figures: Panas Tobilevych (Saksahanskyi) and Oleksandr Tarkovskyi, grandfather of Andrey Tarkovsky.
+He studied at a gymnasium in Yelisavetgrad, where his classmates were prominent Ukrainian cultural figures: Panas Tobilevych (later known by the pseudonym Saksahansky) and Oleksandr Tarkovskyi, grandfather of Andrey Tarkovsky.
 Chykalenko's sister Nadiya married Ukrainian playwright Ivan Karpenko-Karyi.

 Chykalenko received higher education at the department of natural sciences at Kharkiv University, where he took part in the Ukrainian student hromada inspired by the ideas of Mykhailo Drahomanov.
 In 1884 he was arrested for his activities in the student movement and exiled back to his native village of Pereshory.
 There he managed his family's manor, and in 1897 published a book of practical advice on agricultural topics.
 From 1894 Chykalenko lived in Odesa, and in 1900 moved to Kyiv.
 After selling his manor in Pereshory, he bought a land plot in the village of Kononivka not far from the Ukrainian capital, and organized there a summer residence which was visited by several Ukrainian authors, most notably his close friend Mykhailo Kotsiubynsky.

 Starting from 1900, Chykalenko was an active member of "Old Hromada" and the General Non-Partisan Democratic Organization.
 In 1904 he entered the Ukrainian Democratic Party (since 1905 - Ukrainian Democratic Radical Party).
 In 1908 Chykalenko initiated the establishment of the Union of Ukrainian Progressives, and in the following years served as its unofficial head.
 After the beginning of the First World War he had to flee to Finland due to persecution by Russian police, and later lived in Moscow and Petrograd.
 After the February Revolution in 1917 Chykalenko returned to Kyiv and became one of the initiators of the creation of Ukrainian Central Rada, but soon retired from politics due to his conservative views.
 In January 1919 he moved to Galicia, where he was later interned by Polish troops.
 From 1920 Chykalenko lived in Austria, and in 1925 was employed by the Ukrainian Husbandry Academy in Poděbrady.